Will-Stahl/distributed_systems_projects/Project_3/README.md

 The second file is SystemTests.java which contains the following test functions:

 <ul>
-    <li>TestFind(): Contains 5 tests for checking if the `find` command returns valid answers from the server.</li>
+    <li>TestFind(): Contains 5 assert statements for checking if the `Find` command returns valid answers from the server.</li>
-    <li>TestDownload(): Contains 4 tests for checking if the `download` functionality works correctly by downloading file contents from different peers </li>
+    <li>TestDownload(): Contains 4 asserts for checking `Download` functionality, where the actual contents of the file are checked against the original source of that file. </li>
-    <li>TestShare(): Contains 7 tests for checking that a file is shareable once it is downloaded from another peer's folder. </li>
+    <li>TestShare(): Contains 7 asserts for checking that a file is shareable once it is downloaded from another peer's folder. </li>
-    <li>TestTrackerFault(): Contains 4 test cases that check if a peer can join once the tracker is back online and that files can be found once the peers have joined the tracker. </li>
+    <li>TestTrackerFault(): Contains 4 asserts that check if a peer can join once the tracker is back online and that files can be found once the peers have joined the tracker. </li>
-    <li>TestPeerFault(): Contains 4 test cases for checking if a peer can gracefully rejoin once it has crashed and can also share files.</li>
+    <li>TestPeerFault(): Contains 4 assert checks for checking if a peer can gracefully rejoin once it has crashed and can also share files.</li>
-    <li>TestLatencyChoice(): Contains 1 test that checks if the correct peers are chosen based on latency given that there is no additional load.</li>
+    <li>TestLatencyChoice(): 1 test that checks if the correct peers are chosen based on latency given that there is no additional load.</li>
     <li>TestPeerChoice(): Contains 2 test cases that check if a peer is chosen based on their current load.</li>
-    <li>TestSimultaneousDownloads(): Contains 4 test cases for checking that simulataneous downloads complete successfully.</li>
+    <li>TestSimultaneousDownloads(): Contains 4 asserts for checking that simulataneous downloads complete successfully.</li>
 </ul>

 ## Running Tests